 - 1. Describe the generalized architecture of the Intel Atom® microprocessor.
 (7) - 2.
-Implement software applications with C on Ubuntu Linux.
+Implement software applications with C/C++ on Ubuntu Linux.
 (1) - 3.
 Implement real-time embedded applications on Ubuntu Linux.
 (1, 6) - 4.
-Describe how hardware interrupts work on the Intel Atom® microprocessor (7) - 5.
-Design and implement multi-threaded software applications (1, 6) - 6.
+Design and implement multi-threaded software applications (1, 6) - 5.
 Design and implement multi-core applications to enable parallelism and pipelining.
-(1, 6) - 7.
-Design applications that utilize the computer resources in a scalable fashion (1, 4, 6) - 8.
+(1, 6) - 6.
+Design applications that utilize the computer resources in a scalable fashion (1, 4, 6) - 7.
 Work in a team environment to design a real-time multi-threaded embedded application and communicate the results in a written report and an oral presentation (1, 2, 3, 5, 6)